-I am going to show you exactly how you can buy a domain name using Namecheap.com.
+I will show you exactly how to buy a domain name using Namecheap.com.

-I have registered domains through Namecheap, it has a user-friendly interface (must for newbies), and it is inexpensive.
+I have registered domains through Namecheap.
+It has a user-friendly interface (a must for newbies) and is inexpensive.

 Just FYI: There are other domain name registrars, such as GoDaddy, but the user interface is not newbie friendly.
 On GoDaddy, it takes a long time to go from searching for the domain to actually paying for it.
-They try to up-sell you a lot of domain related products (which you don’t need) before they take your money – very confusing for newbies.
+They try to up-sell you many domain-related products (which you don’t need) before they take your money – very confusing for newbies.